 These high-touch surfaces should be cleaned and disinfected at least daily.
 More frequent cleaning and disinfection may be needed based on your family’s level of use.

-In addition to regular cleaning and disinfecting, remember to follow all the recommended safety precautions to protect yourself and stop the spread in your community.
-These safe behavioral practices include:
+In addition to regular cleaning and disinfecting, remember to follow all the recommended safety precautions to protect yourself and stop the spread of any illnesses in your community.
+This includes common-sense measures like:

-- Following proper prevention hygiene, such as washing your hands frequently and using alcohol-based hand sanitizer when soap and water are not available
+- Follow proper prevention hygiene, such as washing your hands frequently and using alcohol-based hand sanitizer when soap and water are not available.